Overview

 Sexual Contact

-STDs are primarily transmitted through direct sexual contact, which includes vaginal, anal, and oral intercourse.
+People primarily transmit STDs through direct sexual contact, including vaginal, anal, and oral intercourse.
 This includes skin-to-skin contact or the exchange of bodily fluids.
 Can you get an STD without penetration?
 The answer is yes because STDs such as herpes and human papillomavirus (HPV) can spread through genital skin contact even without complete penetration.

 Non-Sexual Transmission Methods

-STDs can also be transferred through non-sexual contact.
+STDs can also spread through nonsexual contact.
 Some of these approaches include:

 -